We have new advice for anyone having their boat examined in the time of COVID-19

 These could include for example, does the price include the cost of administrating the BSS Examination Report, are there extra charges if the examiner spends longer inspecting your boat than he expected, and will there be an extra charge if the examiner needs to make a return visit?

 The examiner might ask you a range of questions about the systems installed on your boat to help him give you an accurate quote.
-Sorting these details out can help you make an informed choice when selecting an examiner.
+Sorting these details out can help you make an informed choice when selecting a BSS Examiner.

 This is the webpage to Find-An-Examiner